bernadinm/hybrid-cloud/labs/lab-1-deploying-hybrid-cluster.md

 ssh_key_name = "<AWS_KEYPAIR_NAME_BY_REGION>"
 ```

-Azure performs requires you to provide the public SSH key directly.
+Azure requires you to provide the public SSH key directly.
 Please provide this public key so Terraform can pass this to Azure to use.

 ```bash
 $ cat desired_cluster_profile.tfvars | grep ssh_pub_key
 ssh_pub_key = "<INSERT_SSH_PUB_KEY>"
 ```

+*Note*: If any of these entries do not exist in the file, you can add them directly in your desired_cluster_profile.tfvars.

 ### Configure Mesosphere License Key in Terraform variables file